Making Tax Digital (MTD)

 What is Making Tax Digital (MTD)?

-Making Tax Digital or MTD, is part of the government's wider plans to digitalise the UK tax system, by asking all UK businesses to keep digital records via approved software and submit tax updates to HMRC on a quarterly basis.
+Making Tax Digital or MTD as it more widely known, is part of the government's plan to digitalise the UK tax system.
+This means that all UK businesses will be required to keep digital records via MTD approved software and submit tax updates to HMRC on a quarterly basis.

 What is the timeline for MTD?